iandorsey00/geodata/README.md

 * Make the `data_type` argument optional for superlatives and antisuperlatives.
 * Support dumping all data to a CSV file.
 * Write more technical documentation.

-## Known issues

-* `geodata v asl median_year_structure_built c` doesn't return helpful information; there is no data available for any results.
-* Currently, geodata uses medians and standard deviations for all places in the United States to calculate PlaceVector scores.
-There are about 30,000 places in the United States, with a median population of 3,000.
-This means many places will have scores of 100 for some components.